-After analyzing the NIMS generated traffic, we observed that successful DNS responses were received from 95% of Alexa, 75% of Zeus, 25% of Citadel and 1% of Conficker domain names.
-In a real-life botnet communication, a bot queries the C&C domain names provided by the DGA (or the botmaster) and only one of them is resolved as the alive C&C server at the time of the communication.
-We have confirmed the data generated using such an approach in our previous research [6][15].
-Therefore, the combination of these resolved and unresolved domain names of the list we employed in this work can be considered as the representation of a real botnet behavior.
+After analyzing the NIMS generated traffic, we observed that successful DNS responses were received from 95% of Alexa, 75% of Zeus, 25% of Citadel, and 1% of Conficker domain names.
+In a real-life botnet communication, a bot queries the C&C domain names provided by the DGA (or the botmaster), and only one of them is resolved as the alive C&C server at the time of the communication.
+We have confirmed the data generated using such an approach in our previous research [6], [16].
+Therefore, the combination of these resolved and unresolved domain names of the list we employed can be considered as the representation of a real botnet behavior.

-Figure 3 shows the classification results of the five classifiers on the traffic flows generated by the five flow exporters.
-These the results demonstrate that the performance of a classifier does indeed change depending on which flow exporter is used.
+Fig. 3 shows the classification results of the five classifiers on the traffic flows generated by the five flow exporters.
+These results demonstrate that the performance of a classifier does indeed change depending on which flow exporter is used.
 For example, on these data sets, it seems that each classifier works better if the flow exporter is Tranalyzer or Maji.
 In particular, the performance of C4.5 and ANN on Maji and Tranalyzer indicates that ANN did perform better (but not statistically significantly better) than C4.5.
-However, the C4.5 decision tree-based classifier performs not only competitively but also with a considerable low time complexity, Table III.
-Therefore, if the time criteria is an important factor in an environment, C4.5 classifier has an advantage over ANN.
-Moreover, C4.5 classifier has the ability of choosing the most appropriate features from all the features given to it.
-Such an ability enriches any analysis that can be done post classification.
-This enables the human expert (security analyst/ system administrator) employing this system for a better understanding of the solution and the botnet behavior.
-These properties of the decision tree classifier along with the results imply that the C4.5 classifier seems to be is a better choice for our purposes in terms of performance metrics used and the data sets employed in this research.
+However, the C4.5 decisiontree-based classifier performs not only competitively but also with a considerable low time complexity (see Table III).
+It should be noted here that these time measurements are taken on a computer that is used for these evaluations, where it has 16-GB random access memory and Core i7-2600 central processing unit, 3.40 Ghz.
+In short, if the time criterion is an important factor in an environment, the C4.5 classifier has an advantage over ANN.

+Moreover, C4.5 has the ability to perform attribute selection as an implicit property of constructing the classifier.
+In other words, it has the ability of choosing the most appropriate features from all the features given to it.
+Such ability enriches any analysis that can be done post classification.
+This enables the human expert (security analyst/system administrator) employing this system for a better understanding of the solution and the botnet behavior.
+These properties of the decision tree classifier along with the results imply that the C4.5 classifier seems to be a better choice for our purposes in terms of the performance metrics used and the data sets employed.